TensorCruncher/food-image-classifier/README.md

 * Better data augmentation
 * Possibly try different versions of EffNet, such as B3 - B7 (although that would take longer to train)
 * Training for further epochs (>10) is not recommended for B2 since the loss appears to plateau by then.

+# Project extensions
+We can train another neural net to predict if an image is of food or not.
+If the image is of food, we can then pass it to our model to classify it as one of the Food101 categories.

+This assumes that images of food supplied to the model at test time are from the Food101 list of foods.